Azure/azure-sdk-for-js/samples/web-workers/README.md

 Once the above resources are created you'll want to ensure our application has the necessary environment variables.
 To do this, copy `sample.env` as `.env` and provide the necessary environment variables to configure the application.
 You can get the values from the output tab of the deployment.

 > Remember: we are using a connection string to keep this sample simple; however, parcel will embed the connection string into your published bundle which is not suitable for production as it may leak secrets.
-For production client side applications, you may visit the [@azure/identity][identity] docs and learn more about securing application access in the browser.
+For production client side applications, you may be interested in the [@azure/identity][identity] package which provides a set of credential implementations for both NodeJS and the browser.

 Install the various packages as well as the TypeScript compiler using: